 Absolute link example

-Within an HTML tag, an attribute dictates certain aspects of an HTML element.
+In an HTML tag, attributes dictate certain aspects of an HTML element.
 Attributes are made up of a name and value pair.
 All HTML tags support standard attributes.
 The following table shows all of the current unique HTML attributes for the <a> tag, as well as a description of each.

 |download||Designates the file that will be downloaded upon clicking the link.|